 A medicinal herb garden is easy to grow using plants that are suited to your growing conditions and plant hardiness zone.
 But choosing the right plants for your growing conditions is the key to creating a successful medicinal herb garden that is easy to maintain without undue toil.
-After all who wants to work when they play in the dirt.
+After all who wants to work when they can play in the dirt.

 Characteristics of an easy maintenance medicinal herb garden